lucasgrocha/lucasgrocha.com/content/posts/better-code-qa-benefit-of-unit-testing.md

 end
 ```

 So, how can I prove that this `#underweight?` method work as expected?
-You may say: "It's easy.
+Someone may say: "It's easy.
 I know exactly the inputs I need to give to test that method, and I know the output value by calling the `#bmi` method.”
-Yes, you're completely right, you already know all the business rules and the flow as well:
+Yes, you're completely right, It’s already known all the business rules and the flow as well:

 ```ruby
 user = User.new(weight: 50, height: 1.80)